 Cookies in Google Analytics

 Cookies are at the heart of Google Analytics.
-Not just because they are delicious, but because they provide a critical link in tracking individual visitors and visits.
+Not the chocolate chip-filled ones, but browser cookies that store session data and provide a critical link in tracking return visitors and attribution.

 Flavors

 First, to dispel some confusion.
-Cookies are widely used across the wide expanse of the Internets.
-You probably have hundreds of cookies stored on your computer right now.
+Cookies are used across the wide expanse of the Interwebs.
+You might have hundreds of cookies stored on your computer right now.
 They are small text files stored by the browser and can only be read by the website that created them.
 Cookies are browser-specific.
 In other words, if you are using multiple browsers on a computer, they will each have their own set of cookies.

 If I am visiting www.mysite.com, and it sets cookies on my machine, those are first-party cookies.
-If, however, a third-party script from www.ads_world.com sets cookies on my machine, these are third-party cookies.
+If, however, a script from www.annoying-popup-ds-world.com sets cookies on my machine, these are third-party cookies.
 The difference is in which domain the cookies are tied to, and therefore, which domain can read them.

 Google Analytics uses first-party cookies.
 One primary reason for this is that third-party cookies are often blocked by browsers.
 It does this by setting cookies with code that is called on your site, the _trackPageview() method.

 Cookies come in two more flavors: session and persistent.
-Session cookies have no set expiration date.
-They are deleted from memory when the browser closes.
+Session cookies are deleted when the browser closes.
 Persistent cookies have a defined expiration date.
 The browser will only delete them when they expire.

 How Google Analytics Uses Cookies

-Google Analytics relies heavily on cookies.
-Using cookies allows Google Analytics to be much more precise in its measurements.
+Certain reports in Google Analytics rely heavily on cookies.
 If a visitor deletes or blocks their cookies, information for that visit or visitor will be misinterpreted or lost.

 Unique Visitors

-Cookies allow for unique visitor tracking.
-They tie all the activity of a visitor into a single visit.
-They are used to determine when a visit ends.
+Cookies are a major component of unique visitor tracking.
+They tie all the activity of a visitor into a single visit, and are used to determine when a visit ends.

 Activity

 Cookies store vital information about each visit.
 They store the start time of the current visit and keep track of how many pages have been viewed so far.
-If a visitor closes his browser or is inactive for too long, the cookies will report that the visit ended.
+If a visitor closes the browser or is inactive for too long, the cookies will indicate that the visit has ended.

 Cookies store the date and time of the visitor's first visit (allowing for calculations of how many visits it took to convert).
 The total number of visits from the visitor is stored in cookies, too.